elastic/elastic-package/docs/howto/pipeline_testing.md

 ## Limitations

 At the moment pipeline tests have limitations.
 The main ones are:
-* Results of simulation can be different from real documents.
-They depend on the input data which may not have all fields defined.
+* As you're only testing the ingest pipeline, you can prepare mocked documents with imaginary fields, different from ones collected in Beats.
+Also the other way round, you can skip most of fields and as examples use tiny documents with minimal set of fields just to satisfy the pipeline validation.
 * There might be integrations which transform data mostly using Beats processors instead of ingest pipelines.
 In such cases ingest pipelines are rather plain.

 ## Defining a pipeline test